-- The entity’s capital adequacy on a forward looking basis over the nine-quarter planning horizon including the sources and uses of the capital & the appropriateness of capital action plans (e.g. issuance, distributions, buy backs, etc.) in baseline and stressed scenarios
+- The entity’s capital adequacy on a forward looking basis.
+Over a nine-quarter planning horizon.
+Includes sources and uses of capital & the appropriateness of capital action plans (e.g. issuance, distributions, buy backs, etc.).
+In baseline and stressed scenarios.

-- all the risks present in its business and activities, its risk management practices (including the standardized and repeatable processes used by the BHC to identify, quantify, monitor and manage risks) & the degree of integration of these practices into the capital planning process
+- All the risks present in its business and activities.
+Risk management practices (including the standardized and repeatable processes used by the BHC to identify, quantify, monitor and manage risks).
+And the degree of integration of these practices into the capital planning process.

-- The capital policy of the entity, i.e. the principles and guidelines outlined and documented by the entity for its capital planning including goals, targets, triggers & contingency plans, and capital adequacy processes and practices.
+- The capital policy of the entity.
+That is, the principles and guidelines outlined and documented by the entity for its capital planning including goals, targets, triggers & contingency plans, and capital adequacy processes and practices.

 The Fed uses its own forecasting models for balance sheet and risk weighted assets projections of the BHCs, rather than solely relying on the BHC’s own model results to verify the capital strength of the entity under the stressed scenarios.

-In addition to this assessment, banks are also required to perform a number of stress tests under the Dodd Frank Act Stress Tests or DFAST, a requirement by the Federal Reserve since 2009.
+In addition to this assessment, the Federal Reserve requires banks to perform stress tests under the Dodd Frank Act Stress Tests (DFAST).
+A requirement by the Federal Reserve since 2009.
 While CCAR and DFAST stress tests are complimentary in that they make use of similar “processes, data, supervisory exercises and requirement”, they differ in the assumption used for future capital actions during the planning horizon.
-For CCAR the entity uses its own capital action assumptions whereas for DFAST all entities use a standardized set of capital actions.
+For CCAR the entity uses its own capital action assumptions.
+Whereas for DFAST all entities use a standardized set of capital actions.

 Annual supervisory DFASTs use hypothetical economic and financial market scenarios with assumptions specified by the Fed.
 Mid-term DFASTs use firm specific assumptions instead for the tests.
-The DFASTs aim to ensure that the banking entity will have adequate capital to absorb losses and allow for continued operations (including its ability to lend) during periods of economic stress.
+The DFASTs aim to ensure that the banking entity will have adequate capital to absorb losses.
+Thus, allowing for continued operations (including its ability to lend) during periods of economic stress.
 The scenarios represent baseline, adverse and severely adverse scenarios.

 Minimum regulatory capital requirement

 CCAR includes an assessment of the entity’s capital adequacy for current as well as supervisory and BHC baseline & stressed scenarios.
 This includes the calculation of the minimum regulatory capital ratios.
-Effective 1 June 2015 the minimum regulatory capital definitions were revised to conform to the BCBS’ Basel III requirements keeping in mind the requirements of the Dodd-Frank Act (e.g. restrictions on the use of credit ratings).
+Effective 1 June 2015 revisions to the minimum regulatory capital definitions conform to the BCBS’ Basel III requirements keeping in mind the requirements of the Dodd-Frank Act (e.g. restrictions on the use of credit ratings).